volotat/Continuous-Image-Autoencoder/README.md

 # Continuous-Image-Autoencoder
-Deep learning image generator that not depends on image resolution
+Deep learning image autoencoder that not depends on image resolution

 #### How to use: